Basilosauridae

-Basilosauridae is a family of extinct cetaceans.
-They lived during the middle to the early late Eocene and are known from all continents, including Antarctica.
-They were probably the first fully aquatic cetaceans.
+Basilosauridae is a family of extinct cetaceans that lived during the middle to late Eocene.
+Basilosaurids are known from all continents including Antarctica, and are probably the first fully aquatic cetaceans.
 The group is noted to be a paraphyletic assemblage of stem group whales from which the monophyletic Neoceti are derived.

 Characteristics

 Basilosaurids ranged in size from 4 to 16 m and were fairly similar to modern cetaceans in overall body form and function.
 Some genera tend to show signs of convergent evolution with mosasaurs by having long serpentine body shape, which suggests that this body plan seems to have been rather successful.
 Basilosaurid forelimbs have broad and fan-shaped scapulae attached to a humerus, radius, and ulna which are flattened into a plane to which the elbow joint was restricted, effectively making pronation and supination impossible.
 Because of a shortage of forelimb fossils from other archaeocetes, it is not known if this arrangement is unique to basilosaurids, as some of the characteristics are also seen in Georgiacetus.

-As archaeocetes, Basilosaurids lacked the telescoping skull of present whales.
+As archaeocetes, basilosaurids lacked the telescoping skull of present whales.
 Their jaws were powerful, with a dentition easily distinguishable from that of other archaeocetes: they lack upper third molars and the upper molars lack protocones, trigon basins, and lingual third roots.
 The cheek teeth have well-developed accessory denticles.